Team Elementary School

 Music Teacher (Grade 1-4 & IMS)

-I was born and raised in a small village in Upper Austria, where I completed my college training in Kindergarten education and just arrived at the Bay Area this July.
-I studied Music (with piano as my main instrument) and German pedagogy at the Mozarteum and the Paris Lodron Universität in Salzburg.
-I also continued there with my PhD studies in Musicology.
-During my studies and in my past seven years of teaching experience my emphasis has been on singing and leading choirs, although I have also conducted bands.
+I was born and raised in a small village in Upper Austria, where I completed my college training in Kindergarten education.
+After that I studied Music and German pedagogy at the Mozarteum and the Paris Lodron Universität in Salzburg.
+I continued there with my PhD studies in Musicology to deepen my music theory knowledge as well as to broaden my German language skills.
+In my past seven years of teaching, my emphasis has been on teaching Music and German.

-My focus on singing extended to fulfilling a personal passion as, besides Music and German, I also had the opportunity to teach vocals and lead the mixed choir at my former Austrian High School.
-The diverse school performances I planned, organised and led, all benefited from my desire to improve my own voice and singing technique which included particiapting in concerts with a professional Austrian choir (e.g. at the well known Salzburger Summer Festival).
-The climax of all my previous studies was my three years of additional ECHA-education (European Council for High Ability) in supporting gifted and talented students.
-It led me to participate in two very inspiring conferences on gifted education in the US in 2013 and motivated me to apply to a private school in the US.
+During my studies and teaching career in Austria, I had the opportunity to teach vocals and lead the mixed choir at my former Austrian High School and fulfill a passion of my own.
+The diverse school performances I planned, organized and led all benefited from my desire to improve my own voice and singing technique which included participating in concerts with a professional Austrian choir (e.g. at the well known Salzburger Summer Festival).

-As a dedicated musician, pedagogian and conductor I am very much looking forward to the responsibility of my multifaceted tasks here at the GAIS, teaching Elementary and Middle School Music as well as leading various instrumental bands.
-Inspiring my students with my personal love of music has proven to be my most precious educational aim.
+Inspiring my students with my personal love of music and literature has proven to be my most precious educational aim.
 The daily experience of fulfilling this aim fills me with great joy.

 I grew up in New Mexico, and earned a Bachelor’s Degree in Foreign Languages at the University of New Mexico.
 During this time, I spent one year as an exchange student at the Karl-Franzens University in Austria.
 After obtaining my Bachelor’s Degree, I went on to earn a Master’s Degree in Elementary Education.
 I obtained my teaching credential while teaching a second grade classroom in New Mexico.